CryoliteDev/AssignmentThree/README.md

 2. Ivan Vasilievich: Back to the Future (Ivan Vasilievich menyaet professiyu) (1973) AND Hulk (2003)
 3. Toy Story (1995) AND WALL·E (2008)

+Sample of the output is provided in in: `src/output.txt`

 ## Folder Structure